 - Ensures that all pupils understand all elements of English, as per the national curriculum.

 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
 All the skills of language are essential to participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.

 At St Julie we develop children’s abilities to listen, speak, read and write for a wide range of purposes.
 Children learn to use language to communicate ideas, views and feelings.
 This enables children to express themselves creatively and imaginatively both verbally and through the written word.
 We aim to share with children the joy of reading and to help them to become enthusiastic and critical readers of stories, poetry and drama, as well as non-fiction and media texts.

 Reading and Phonics

-As children enter the Foundation Stage there are writing opportunities in all areas of learning.
+As children enter the Early Years Foundation Stage there are writing opportunities in all areas of learning.
 In KS1 and 2 transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing) form the basis for what is taught.
 Children apply the skills they have been taught in all areas of the curriculum.
 Children are taught how to plan, revise and evaluate their writing.
 Writing takes place in many forms - through word and sentence level activities, independently, modelled, shared, paired and requires an awareness of audience, purpose and context.